chdorgeix1/chdorgeix1/README.md

 - 💡 My interests lie at the intersection of biological challenges and computational solutions.
 - 🔭 I'm currently analyzing a CDC heart health dataset using SQLite, R, and Python to investigate factors influencing heart attacks.
 - 🌱 I’m currently learning to combine statistical, machine learning, and data visualization skills into health data.
-- 🤔 I’m looking for help with tmap.
 - 📫 How to reach me:  [![Linkedin Badge](https://img.shields.io/badge/-Dorgeix-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/christian-d-orgeix-474a321b5/)

 ### :hammer_and_wrench: Languages and Tools :